 There are suppliers in this marketplace that have the expertise and experience to assist employers in providing the right tools to support their employees.
 In partnership with the London Borough of Islington, we’ve launched a framework for the supply of Occupational Health and Employee Assistant Programmes.
 The key output of this framework is to offer public sector organisations with a cost effective and efficient route to market.
 The vision is to help customers to meet legal, compliant and moral obligations as well as ensure a valued, healthy and efficient workforce.

-To seek guidance on mental health or to see how your workplace can support World Mental Health Day, please visit; Time To Change.
+To seek guidance on mental health or to see how your workplace can support mental health, please visit; Time To Change.

-For information on our framework offering, you can read more here or you can get in touch with the team at; [email protected].
+For information on our framework offering, you can read more here or you can get in touch with the team!